-The curriculum and course descriptions for the VTN Program can be found on the Appalachian State University Bulletin.
-Students can also refer to the Veterinary Technology Program of Study for the specific curriculum breakdown for the degree.
+The curriculum for the VTN Program can be found on the Veterinary Technology Program of Study through the Appalachian State University Bulletin.

-- Where do I find the program of study? - Access the Bulletin - Select the Undergraduate Bulletin for the current academic year on the left side of the page - Select "Programs of Study" on the left side - Scroll down to find the "Veterinary Technology, BS" Program of Study under the list of majors
+Where do I find the program of study?

+- Access the Bulletin - Select the Undergraduate Bulletin for the current academic year on the left side of the page - Select "Programs of Study" on the left side of the page - Scroll to find the "Veterinary Technology, BS" Program of Study under the list of majors